kongou-ae/Test-Azure/README.md

 ### Disk

 - Unused disk should be deleted
-- Disk should be more than Standard HDD
+- Disk should be greater equal Standard SSD

 ### Load Balancer